-Here k is called the torsional constant of the spring (restoring couple per unit twist).
+Here, k is called the torsional constant of the spring (restoring a couple per unit twist).
 The deflection or twist θ is measured as the value indicated on a scale by a pointer which is connected to the suspension wire.

 θ= ( nAB / k)I

 The quantity nAB / k is a constant for a given galvanometer.
-Hence it is understood that the deflection that occurs the galvanometer is directly proportional to the current that flows through it.
+Hence, it is understood that the deflection that occurs in the galvanometer is directly proportional to the current that flows through it.

 Solved question: What is the purpose of introducing a cylindrical soft iron core inside the moving coil galvanometer?

 Solution: The cylindrical soft iron core placed inside the galvanometer increases the magnetic field strength, thereby improving the sensitivity of the instrument.
 It also makes the magnetic field radial so that the angle between the plane of the coil and the magnetic lines of force remains zero at all times during the rotation of the coil.

 The general definition of the sensitivity experienced by a moving coil galvanometer is given as the ratio of change in deflection of the galvanometer to the change in current in the coil.